 “I give up.”
 Agnis let out a sigh.

-Zero to was stuck and did not know what to do.
-They were no exit except the entrance that they came from.
-Walking over towards the middle of the casket where Agnis and Zeraph stood, he wondered what else to do next.
-Right now, all he could think of was how to advance forward, but not a single player was able to read the hieroglyphs on the wall.
+Zero, too was stuck and did not know what to do.
+There was no exit except the entrance that they came from.
+Walking over to the middle of the casket where Agnis and Zeraph stood, he wondered what else to do next.
+Right now, all he could think of was how to advance, but not a single player could read the hieroglyphs on the wall.

 “What is he doing?”
 Zero stopped behind Zeraph and glanced over his shoulder.

 “Drawing.
-I don’t know why but he said it’s important and it might help us later on.”
-Agnis shrugged and walked around the casket thinking not much of it.
+He said it’s important and might help us later.”
+Agnis shrugged and walked around the casket, thinking not much of it.

-“Well if he has a reason, it could come up to be helpful at the end.”
+“Well, if he has a reason, it could be helpful in the end.”

 “If you say so.”

-Zero watched Zeraph finished up his drawings and rolled it back up.
+Zero watched Zeraph finish up his drawings and roll them back up.
 He stood up straight with his back turned away from the stone casket.
 “Well, I’m finished with that.
 Did we find anything?”

 “Nope.
 Nothing at all.
 The others are still looking.”
-Zero pointed behind him where all the others were diligently searching for a way out.
-“I mean, this is not the the end that we are searching for.”
+Zero pointed behind him, where all the others were diligently searching for a way out.
+“I mean, this is not the end we are searching for.”

-Zero took a couple of steps back worried that something might happen if he walked up to close to it.
+Zero took a few steps back, worried that something might happen if he walked up too close to it.
 The stone slab moved, grating against each other as black smog spilled out of its content.

 “What the hell is going on?!”
 Zeraph replied with shock.
-He pulled out of his sword ready to fight.
-Everyone else were on edge, ready to attack if something happened.
+He pulled out his sword, ready to fight.
+Everyone else was on edge, ready to attack if something happened.

-The black smog creeped forward on the floor slowly encroaching upon the players.
-Zero couldn’t help but feel that whatever was coming upon them were something dangerous.
+The black smog crept on the floor, slowly encroaching upon the players.
+Zero couldn’t help but feel that whatever was coming upon them was dangerous.

 Bam!
-The door to the entrance closes leaving them all trapped inside the large room.
+The door to the entrance closes, leaving them all trapped inside the large room.
 Amidst the darkness, a figure appeared.
-A black haired pale skin human being stepped out from the cloud of smokes.
-Each step it took, the darkness wrapped around its body like a cloth creating a cape.
+A black-haired pale skin human being stepped out from the cloud of smoke.
+With each step, it took the darkness wrapped around its body like a cloth creating a cape.
 With a yawn, it stretched its arms and groggily walked forward.

 “Who the hell are you?”
 Valiant was the first one to speak.
-His black scales match perfectly with the darkness that came after them, but what differentiate him from the humanoid being was that he was filled with life while the other wasn’t.
+His black scales matched perfectly with the darkness that came after them, but what differentiated him from the humanoid being was that he was filled with life while the other wasn’t.

-“An unwanted guest had arrived.”
+“An unwanted guest has arrived.”
 The being yawned as if they were no threat at all.
 “I want a little more sleep.”
-With a snap of his fingers, all the dragons and their companions were teleported away outside the pyramid.
+With a snap of his fingers, all the dragons and their companions were teleported away outside the Pyramid.

-“No.” Elron whispered.
-“This is the first time I’m ever hearing about it too.”
-He went quiet not sure what to say.
+“No,” Elron whispered.
+“This is the first time I’ve heard about it too.”
+He went quiet, not sure what to say.

-“Wait.…where’s Zeraph?”
-Agnis was searching around trying to find him the large crowds of players but she did not find his presence anywhere.
+“Wait.… where’s Zeraph?”
+Agnis searched around, trying to find him in the large crowd of players, but she did not find his presence anywhere.
 “Did he?”

 “I don’t know.”
 Zero replied.
 “I’m going back inside and see what’s going on.”
-He walked forward towards the entrance with hurried steps, but he was suddenly stopped by an invisible wall.
+He walked forward towards the entrance with hurried steps, but an invisible wall suddenly stopped him.

 Zero was surprised at the message.
 “I think we have a problem.”

 “We might have to tackle this problem a little differently.
-We should start a second lower level group to raid inside the pyramid.
-This should give them a chance to level up while the main force cut through to completing this quest.”
+We should start a second lower-level group to raid inside the Pyramid.
+This should allow them to level up while the main force cuts through to complete this quest.”

 “You know what, that’s not a bad idea.
-I’ll go tell Valiant and the rest about this and we can start on a second group to enter.”
+I’ll tell Valiant and the rest about this, and we can start on a second group to enter.”
 Agnis spoke excitedly.
-She ran over to Valiant to talk about the plan that Zero just spoke out.
+She ran to Valiant to talk about the plan that Zero had just spoken out.

-Zero was going to think on it a bit more but, it seem that Agnis was already putting the plan into play.
-He could already feel a headache forming in his mind, the trials to come in breaking through the fifth floor might actually become a lot more harder than he had expected.
-All he could do was to find answers by deciphering the hieroglyphs on the wall the next time they entered.
+Zero was going to think about it a bit more, but it seemed that Agnis was already putting the plan into play.
+He could already feel a headache forming in his mind; the trials to break through the fifth floor might become harder than he had expected.
+All he could do was find answers by deciphering the hieroglyphs on the wall the next time they entered.

 “Stay back.
 Let me handle this.”
-Zeraph held up his hands holding Zero and the others back.
-Once again they were in front of the same rune stone casket.
-The green orbs appeared lighting up the dark room and the runes glowed once again.
+Zeraph held up his hands, holding Zero and the others back.
+Once again, they were in front of the same rune-stone casket.
+The green orbs lit up the dark room, and the runes glowed again.

-With a rumble the stone casket opened allowing the black smog spill out from its content.
-The smog spilled forward like liquid and a silhouette of a human being appeared from the darkness.
-Black cloak fluttered behind its back as the man yawned wearily.
+With a rumble, the stone casket opened, allowing the black smog to spill out from its content.
+The smog spilled forward like liquid, and a silhouette of a human being appeared from the darkness.
+A black cloak fluttered behind its back as the man yawned wearily.

 “So you guys came back.”
 The man frowned and crossed his arms.
 “Why won’t you let me sleep?
-I mean what does it take to get a nap around this place?
+What does it take to get a nap around this place?
 Already you and another group came to wake me up one after another.”

-“I’m sorry to disturb your sleep Anu, but I would like to meet the King who sleeps in this tomb.”
-Zeraph spoke with confidence.
+“I’m sorry to disturb your sleep Anu, but I would like to meet the King who sleeps in this tomb,” Zeraph spoke confidently.
 He did not seem to show any sign of restraint or problem that what he said was false.

 “Well, we can say something like that.”

-“Hmm…then it must be of an importance.
-Nobody should’ve been able to figure my name but the King himself.
-Then the way to the king will be opened, though I will come with you to see him as well.”
+“Hmm…then it must be of importance.
+Nobody should’ve been able to figure out my name but the King himself.
+So then the way to the King will be opened, though I will also come with you to see him.”

 “Sure.
-The more the merrier.”
-Zeraph whistled pleased at the outcome.
+The more, the merrier.”
+Zeraph whistled, pleased at the outcome.
 The stone casket shuddered and groaned.
-Its heavy stones moved, allowing a large invisible passageway to lead downstairs.
+Its heavy stones moved, allowing a largely invisible passageway to lead downstairs.